reversinglabs/reversinglabs-sdk-py3/README.md

 - `get_download_status`
     - Accepts a hash string and returns the sample's availability for download
 - `download_sample`
-    - Accepts a hash string and downloads the related sample from TitaniumCloud
+    - Accepts a hash string and downloads the related sample from Spectra Intelligence

 #### Class:
 ```python